andreasjansson/Celltone/README.md

 Installation
 ------------

-Installation pretty straight forward -- at least once you have pyPortMidi installed.
+Installation is pretty straight forward -- at least once you have pyPortMidi installed.

 First, make sure you have the python, python-setuptools and portmidi packages.
 On Linux you also need the ALSA development packages.
 Then, download pyPortMidi.
 I use